AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-direct-mail-content.md

 ![](assets/s_ncs_user_mail_delivery_format_link.png)

-This link lets you access the extraction wizard and define the information (columns) to be exported into the output file.
+This link lets you access the extraction assistant and define the information (columns) to be exported into the output file.

 ![](assets/s_ncs_user_mail_delivery_format_wz.png)